AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 const body = DOMPurify.sanitize(marked(comment.body));
 ```

-We're using `DOMPurify.sanitize` per the warning in `marked`'s own README, since `marked` does not sanitize the output HTML to prevent things like XSS attacks:
+We're using `DOMPurify.sanitize` per `marked`'s [README suggestion](https://github.com/markedjs/marked#warning--marked-does-not-sanitize-the-output-html-please-use-a-sanitize-library-like-dompurify-recommended-sanitize-html-or-insane-on-the-output-html-):

-{% include picture.html img="marked-warning" ext="png" alt="Marked encourages sanitizing the output HTML" %}
+> Warning: 🚨 Marked does not sanitize the output HTML.
+Please use a sanitize library, like DOMPurify (recommended), sanitize-html or insane on the output HTML! 🚨

-Hopefully, the rest of the code is self-explanatory.
+Hopefully the rest of the code is self-explanatory.
 You can change any of these class names and remove any markup that you don't need for your purposes.
 For example, these lines are optional:

 ```javascript
 const postedByAuthor = comment.author_association === 'OWNER';